nuprl/retic_performance/gm-pepm-2018/talk/README.md

 It might be a pair of integers, and it might be any other kind of pair.

 Clearly tag soundness is a weaker theorem.
-It is less clear why you would want such a theorem, especially given a choice between type soundness and tag soundness.
+It is less clear why you would want such a theorem.
 The reason is performance, to illustrate we need to focus on the reduction relation that so far we've glossed over.